 - I added a bay leaf and a bit of fresh thyme to this French onion soup for another dimension.
 Layering flavors is key.

 - My best French onion soup is made with both beef and chicken broth from a box, but I’m certain it would be even more incredible with homemade stock.
-I prefer store bought chicken broth to beef, but the combination is really nice.
+I prefer store-bought chicken broth to beef, but the combination is really nice.

 - Watch the sodium if you’re using some of those canned brands of broth or stock.
 Some are so salty that they can ruin your soup.
-I like using Pacific brand which I’ve even seen at Target.
+I like using the Pacific brand which I’ve even seen at Target.

 - PRO-Tip: Did you know alcohol is a flavor enhancer?
 The deglazing of the pan with white wine and the addition of cognac both help make this an incredibly delicious soup.

 - My favorite part of this dish is the cheesy crouton served on top of the soup!
 I toasted both sides of a long diagonal slice of a baguette in the oven, then placed one or two on the bowl of soup, and finally topped with a generous amount of shredded Swiss cheese.
-Next, the soup bowls were popped under the broiler until hot, gooey and golden!

-- Gruyere is a classic cheese choice, but I love mixing half and half Gruyere and Emmenthal.
+- Next, the soup bowls were popped under the broiler until hot, gooey, and golden!
+Gruyere is a classic cheese choice, but I love mixing half and half Gruyere and Emmenthal.
 More depth of flavor again!